boddiegoat7/Note-taker/README.md

     https://github.com/boddiegoat7/Note-taker

     and opening in vs code.
-Use the "npm start" the sever and to be able to get routes(insomnia).
+Use the "node server" to startthe server and to be able to get routes using insomnia.

 -Also clicking the link below will alow u to vist the heroku ink for the project: